jewettaij/moltemplate/doc/doc_genpoly_lt.md

              that axis.

     -circular keyword
-       Inform the program that the polymer is circular.
+       Specify whether the polymer is circular.
+If so, then you must use "-circular yes" or "-circle connected".
-       In order to enable interactions between monomers at opposite ends of a circular polymer, you must use the "-circular yes" or "-circle connected" arguments.
-This allows you to use monomer indices in the polymer which may wrap around the polymer.
-(Otherwise an error is generated.)
        "keyword" must be one of these choices:
              "no"          The polymer is a linear chain with the two ends not connected.  (default)
-             "yes"         The polymer is a circular loop with the two ends connected pointing in similar directions.
+             "yes"         The polymer is a circular loop with the two ends connected (and the direction of the last monomer points toward the first monomer).
              "connected"   Connect the two ends together with bonds (and angles, and dihedrals, if applicable) to make a closed loop.
                            But do not adjust the orientation of the first and